UFC Fight Night: Rivera vs. Moraes: Predictions & Analysis

 A few statistical edges stand out.
 Teymur throws significantly more leather — a 1.7 sig. strike per minute gap.
 Lentz is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Teymur has tighter striking defense, making opponents miss more often.

 The Pick: David Teymur over Nik Lentz.
-The model is firm on this one: Teymur at 76%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Teymur at 80%.
+Notably, the betting market has Teymur at 73% implied while our model sees 80% — a 7-point disagreement that could signal value.

 Belal Muhammad vs Chance Rencountre